japanimater/Tail_Concerto_Logos_And_Fan-Made_Encore_Versions/README.md

 * Objects using blending modes render as "Normal" instead

 HOWEVER, please rest assure that the SVG files still contain the data and displays it correctly in Adobe Illustrator and Photoshop.
-So you can still export it as large a raster image your computer can handle and it will still dislay correctly.
+So you can still export it as large a raster image your computer can handle and it will still display correctly.

 The image files contained within this repository are vector images I made of the logos from Tail Concerto, a Playstation 1 game.
 The aforementioned game was published by Bandai Namco, developed by CyberConnect2, and is part of the larger Little Tail Bronx world/lore.